aulakhsahib/os-midterm/midterm.md

 1. Set Up the Application

-    * Create a directory for your project name it what you like.
+    * Create a directory for your project, name it what you like.
 In this case I am using `dynamic-app`.
     * Inside this directory, create a subdirectory named `app`.

 2. Create the Application Code